newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/pharmacy-cds.md

 * Name, address, and telephone number of the `registered agent|registered-agent` (if a corporation) or the name and address of the New Jersey resident responsible for receiving and handling legal paperwork
 * Signed attestation (included in application)
 * Applicable fees paid, once the NJ DCU has sent an invoice

+Email your completed CDS application to [CDS@dca.njoag.gov](mailto:CDS@dca.njoag.gov).
+The New Jersey Drug Control Unit (NJ DCU) will send you an invoice to pay your fee online.
+Federal facilities do not require registration.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }